arpitvaishnavgit/ChatWebApp/README.md

 The extra functionality which i added here is random chats.
-Mean by that You can chat with anyone who is registered themselves to the app just by submitting their names but if you want to register yourself to the app by your ***credentials*** you will get list of all registered users with star tag on your profile as well.**here is one important privilege must also be consider which is if you don't register yourself as authenticated user and do other approach as random user then all your chat even your chat room will be deteled after 24 hours(a day)** :blush:
+Mean by that You can chat with anyone who is registered themselves to the app just by submitting their names but if you want to register yourself to the app by your ***credentials*** you will get list of all registered users with star tag on your profile as well.<br>**here is one important privilege must also be consider which is if you don't register yourself as authenticated user and do other approach as random user then all your chat even your chat room will be deleted after 24 hours(a day)** :blush:
 <br>
 Link for the project is [here](https://dudichatapp.herokuapp.com/)